A: It is a voucher with which you can claim your monthly pound of rice.

 Q: How do I know if my monthly-pound-of-rice voucher application was approved?

 A: We receive many applications and have a limited number of Ministry of Rice Application Processing Agents (MORAPA).
 Your application will be assigned to a MORAPA.
 To determine whether your application has been assigned to a MORAPA, please see our website for the receipt date of applications currently being processed.
 Do not contact us to inquire into the status of your application.
 If we inform you that your application was approved, it was approved.
 If we inform you that your application was rejected, it was rejected.
 If you do not hear from us, either your papers got lost somewhere or who knows.
 In exceptional cases, we might process your application late, but only if the application satisfies the conditions mentioned above.
-Applications that at the moment of review have reached their expiration date and time, or are within 72 hours of reaching their expiration date and time, do not qualify for late processing.
+Applications which at the moment of review have reached their expiration date and time, or are within 72 hours of reaching their expiration date and time, do not qualify for late processing.

 Q: Why was I rejected?